LuisPalacios/sanato/README.md

 sanato
 ======

-MacOSX command line program that allows you to sanitizes file/directory names.
-I needed a program that is able to go through the complete subdirectory structure from current working directory, looking for file or directory names containing either the '?' or ':' characters and beaing able to rename those to '-'.
+MacOSX (command line) program that allows you to sanitizes file/directory names.
+This program uns recursively from current working directory looking for file or directory names that includes any of the WARNING or MUST-SWAP characters, if any of the "WARNING" chars are found they will be logged, if any of the MUST-SWAP are found and the '-s' option is present then those chars in the path will swapped by '-'.

 	sanato: Usage [OPTIONS] <argument> [...]
 	   -s, --sanitize                Rename last path components